alonsodomin/docker-teamcity/README.md

 ## Starting the container

-The following command will start the TeamCity server and one build agent.
+The following command will start a TeamCity server instance without any build agent.

 ```
 docker run -d --name some_teamcity alonsodomin/teamcity